okilitive/CETR-tribometer/README.md

 # data

 In this folder, some demo testing data is provided.
-The data was obtained in NUS lab. which grants NUS the proprietary rights to the files.
+The data was obtained in NUS lab, which grants NUS the proprietary rights to the files.
 Furthermore, as the data was acquired during the commissioning of the CETR tribometer, it is not to be utilized for the purpose of explaining any phenomena.

 # result